mja65/Emu68-Imager/docs/instructions.md

 For OS 3.2.2.1, the OS 3.2 standard ADFs are used along with the 3.2.2 updates and the 3.2.2.1 hot-fixe which are included in the 3.2.2.1 Hotfix package (while you can use the ADFs from 3.2.2, it is not necessary as the Hotfix package already includes them).

 Either copy the required folders to the default directory in the path where you have installed the tool (UserFiles\ADFs\) or select the directory where the files exist (it will search all sub-folders under this directory) by clicking on `Click to set ADF Path` button.
+It is recommended you use a local drive to do this, though network locations will work if you have the appropriate access rights.

 |**OS 3.1**             |**OS 3.2**     |**OS 3.2.2.1** |              |                |
 |                       |               |*from 3.2*     |*from 3.2.2*  |*from 3.2.2.1*  |